Once we arrived at Bon Echo Provincial Park, there was only one thought consuming me – and that was getting our first look at Mazinaw Rock.

 The towering trees cast long, shadows across the trails and dappled sunlight spotlighted gems in nature; the pine cone, the acorn, fallen oak leaves on lichen, and a pine tree caught in the rays of light.

 Ready to explore this wild beauty?
-Read the High Pines Trail Photoblog, with over 90 images from the hike.
+See the High Pines Photoblog

 The Shield Trail